From £80,4959

 Back on the surface, a good selection of buttons and switches remains, but when you press the buttons, you move the entire panel, which feels like it might be a fault at first.
 But it's the same on all the cars, and clearly by design.
 And once you adjust for it, it at least does offer some welcome physical response to otherwise touch-based controls.

-That said the whole slab is gloss black, and even in our low-mileage test car it was already showing plenty of ugly scratches.
-There’s more gloss black on the passenger side, and the only way to get rid of it is to option in the secondary display for £1289.
+That said, the whole slab is gloss black, and even in our low-mileage test car it was already showing plenty of ugly scratches.
+There’s more gloss black on the passenger side, and the only way to get rid of it is to order your car with the optional secondary display for £1289.

-Unchanged are the seats and the space on offer.
+The space on offer is broadly unchanged.
 Porsche calls this a four-door sports car, rather than a mere saloon, and that’s obvious in the low, outstretched driving position.
-The seats are superb and rear passengers get the sort of leg room they would expect in a car of this size.
+The seats are superb and rear passengers get the sort of leg room they would expect in a car of this size, though head room is tighter than in some boxier-looking saloons.

 ENGINES & PERFORMANCE

 On the road, the standard Panamera feels unfailingly competent, if a little undramatic.
-Yes, 349bhp and 0-62mph in 4.8sec are very healthy numbers, but thanks to good noise isolation, even power delivery and seamlessly quick shifts from the PDK, it almost feels a little ordinary.
-Presumably, that’s where the inevitable S and GTS versions will come in.
+Yes, 349bhp and 0-62mph in 4.8sec are very healthy numbers, but thanks to good noise isolation, even power delivery and seamlessly quick shifts from the PDK gearbox, it almost feels a little ordinary.
+But that’s where the S and GTS versions come in.

 The V6 we tested in the UK is as typically refined as you would expect from Porsche: demurely quiet at low speeds but responsive to throttle inputs without much drama.
 Gearchanges are quick and incredibly smooth, whether you leave the car in auto or take to the steering wheel paddles.
-But it's a bit restrained: acceleration is hardly slow, but there's a fuss-free competence to it.
-Which is actually quite likeable: combined with its low, outstretched driving position, it makes the Panamera a wonderfully relaxing place to be.
+It's a bit restrained, though: acceleration is hardly slow, but there's a fuss-free competence to it, which is actually quite likeable.
+Combined with its low, outstretched driving position, it makes the Panamera a wonderfully relaxing place to be.

 The steering-mounted drive selector switches between Normal, Sport and Sport+ modes, and in the hybrids, an e-Power and Hybrid mode.
 You can adjust the parameters separately using the touchscreen, but there's no individual mode.